 Get Burgle Bros. if… you’re like Dane Cook and want nothing more than to be part of a heist (monkey sidekick not included).
 This is right up there with Pandemic as far as hitting a sweet spot of being complex enough to satisfy most “gamers” but also being accessible to newbies.
 Although, while it’s fairly easy to learn, it can be quite difficult to win.
 I think it’s my new favorite because of the burgling theme oozing out of every game piece.

 Get Castle Panic if… you have kids or you’re obsessed with orcs.
 But, don’t get me wrong, it’s fun for adults too, especially if you crank up the intensity with expansions.
 There are also Panic variations for zombie lovers and Star Trek lovers.
 But, only Castle Panic has multiple great expansions to choose from.

 Get Forbidden Island if… you frequently play with casual gamers and you want an easy-to-explain game that also travels easily.
 While Forbidden Island might be my least favorite of these three, I still think it’s a solid purchase.
-It’s accessibility, quick setup and small box size means I always take it with us on family vacations.
+It’s accessibility, quick setup and small box size means I always take it with me on family vacations.
 It’s inexpensive too.
 So, for those reasons I highly recommend buying it.
-If you’re not worried about accessibility, get Forbidden Desert instead.
+If you’re not worried about accessibility, try Forbidden Desert instead.

 The only potential downside to co-op board games is that passive players can end up feeling pushed around by louder or more opinionated players.
 I haven’t had that problem yet, but it’s something to keep in mind.
 Speaking of fun games… If you’re a basketball fan, I’ll show you how to make your own NBA Guess Who? game!